getbraincloud/braincloud-docs/docs/api/2_capi/group/index.md

 * [UpdateGroupName](/api/capi/group/updategroupname) - update the name of the specified group
 * [UpdateGroupData](/api/capi/group/updategroupdata) - update the JSON data of the specified group
 * [UpdateGroupSummaryData](/api/capi/group/updategroupsummarydata) - update a group's summary data
+* [DeleteGroupJoinRequest](/api/capi/group/deletegroupjoinrequest) - Delete a request to join the group

 ### Group members